preethika1810/ai-smart-vaccine-cold-chain/README.md

 The sensor collects environmental readings, while the Raspberry Pi acts as the edge device responsible for acquiring and transmitting the data.

 The backend receives and processes the telemetry data.
-Historical and current readings are analyzed by the AI prediction module to determine the current risk level and estimate the possibility of a future temperature-related failure.
+Historical and current reading are analyzed by the AI prediction module to determine the current risk level and estimate the possibility of a future temperature-related failure.

 The dashboard provides users with real-time visibility into vaccine batches, sensor readings, risk predictions, alerts, devices, transportation status, and corrective actions.